 And then I think back to his own life.
 The collection of poems we know him for only came to be because a border guard insisted that he write down the essence of his wisdom before he left the Middle Kingdom and continued towards the Himalayas on his water buffalo.

 I want to shout out to him – “Hey, Lao Tzu, where do you think you’re going?”

 After crossing the border he was never heard of again.
 Lao Tzu – the ramblin’ boy!

-Eliot’s Four Quartets is one of those places I’ve returned to often to pitch my tent!
+Eliot’s Four Quartets is one of those places I’ve returned to often!
 Here is one of my favourite sections –